 It rolled out Instagram Stories in 2016, a feature similar to Snapchat’s concept of disappearing posts.
 In September 2017, Instagram reported 800 million monthly active users and 500 million daily active users.
 Their ad program started in 2015, and today 2 million advertisers use the service to promote their brands.

 Influencer marketing is an especially effective method of Instagram promotion.
+There are many Instagram influencer marketing guides out there to help get you started.
 Sponsoring your brand within existing popular accounts is a great method for getting noticed here.
-Because of the difference in the way posts are displayed, this type of promotion hasn’t really caught on with Snapchat yet.
-For inspiration, check out these Instagram tips for tourism businesses.
+Managed from the same dashboard that’s used for Facebook campaigns, any regular advertiser on the platform shouldn’t have much of an issue adding Instagram to their arsenal.
+For inspiration on ads and even organic posts, check out these Instagram tips for tourism businesses.

 Snapchat: Sharing moments

 Snapchat began in 2011, initially as a person-to-person photo messaging service.
 It has since evolved into a photo- and video-sharing app.

 It introduced the concept of disappearing posts and the option of adding virtual stickers and augmented reality objects to each post.

 Since Snapchat posts, called “snaps,” disappear after 24 hours, it is sometimes considered more “authentic” than Instagram posts.
 Users do not feel the need to curate their posts for Snapchat as much as they do on Instagram.
 Snapchat feels more random and casual, while Instagram’s format and reach make you want to edit your posts to make it “Instagram-worthy.”

 Differences between Instagram and Snapchat audiences